-• The above information should remain available to the IC throughout the event to assist with ongoing response planning.
+• The above information should remain available to the IC throughout the event to assist with ongoing response planning. or genig to spence promising.

 Administrative and Supervisory Inspections

 The purpose of this policy is to establish both regularly scheduled and unannounced inspections of the facility's living and activity areas.
 This is to encourage contact with staff and incarcerated persons and to observe incarcerated person living and working conditions.
 Inspections may be useful in identifying deficiencies, which can be corrected, as well as processes working properly, which may be replicated elsewhere in the facility.